Risk Assessments in Everyday Life

-As an IT security professional, specializing in risk assessment, I often consciously think about risk in everyday life, sometimes this is good like when a friend asks whether I’d like to go cliff jumping or sky-diving in Mexico.
-Other times not so much… (see investing 3 hours of yelp research to find which Thai place to choose for takeout!).
+At NuHarbor, our Security Advisory experts specialize in risk assessment and consciously think about risk every day.
+Sometimes this is good, like when a friend extends the invite to go cliff jumping or skydiving in Mexico.
+Other times, not so much.
+For example, investing three hours of Yelp research to pick a Thai place for takeout.

-While this type of thinking clearly has its pros and cons, at the end of the day whether we’re consciously considering it or not, every action we take involves some level of risk.
-Now you may be thinking, when it comes to risk, ignorance is bliss (think back to your college years).
-Unfortunately, in today’s ever developing and interconnected world, being ignorant to risk is no longer a realistic option.
-With a nearly infinite number of decisions to be made in our lives, how do we make sense of it all?
-How can we think about risk logically, not as one amalgamated term so overwhelming we choose to ignore it?
+While this type of thinking has its pros and cons, at the end of the day every conscious or subconscious action we take involves some level of risk.
+You may be thinking that when it comes to risk, ignorance is bliss (e.g., college).
+In today’s ever-changing and interconnected world, however, being ignorant to risk is unrealistic.
+With an infinite number of decisions to make in our lives, how do we make sense of it all?
+How can we think about risk logically, rather than as one complex term so overwhelming that we choose to ignore it?

 “Any circumstance or event with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, other organizations, or the Nation through an information system via unauthorized access, destruction, disclosure, or modification of information, and/or denial of service.”

-That’s a mouthful so I like to shorten it to “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
-This is where the limits to what a potential threat could be become almost limitless.
+That’s a mouthful, so let’s shorten it to, “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
+Potential threats are essentially limitless.

 “Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat.”

-This definition is a little easier to digest, vulnerabilities essentially are weaknesses.
-Sticking with the skydiving example, there are boundless potential weaknesses, from problems with the airplane to the parachute to not speaking Spanish and deciding to go skydiving in a foreign country!
+This definition is a bit easier to digest.
+Plainly, vulnerabilities are weaknesses.
+Back to the skydiving example, there are boundless potential weaknesses involved, from aircraft problems to parachute functionality to speaking zero Spanish but jumping from a plane in rural Mexico.

 “A weighted factor based on a subjective analysis of the probability that a given threat is capable of exploiting a given vulnerability or a set of vulnerabilities.”

-Likelihood is probably the most intuitive of these definitions but still can be a challenge because of its difficulty to estimate.
-With skydiving I could research statistics on injuries or number of deaths, but will that necessarily tell me how likely I am to be injured?
-Have I considered the experience level of the company I’m skydiving with, the weather, or thousands of other variables?
-Ultimately whether making important life decisions or doing a risk assessment, likelihood boils down to a subjective measure utilizing available evidence, experience, and judgment.
+Likelihood is the most intuitive of these definitions but can still be a challenge because it’s difficult to estimate.
+With skydiving, we could research statistics on injuries or number of deaths – but will that effectively educate us on the likelihood of injury?
+Has the experience level of the skydiving company been considered?
+The weather?
+Or thousands of other variables?
+Whether making important life decisions or performing a risk assessment, likelihood ultimately boils down to a subjective measure utilizing available evidence, experience, and judgment.

 “The magnitude of harm that can be expected to result from the consequences of unauthorized disclosure of information, unauthorized modification of information, unauthorized destruction of information, or loss of information or information system availability.”

-For shorthand we can say “An impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
-So still thinking of going skydiving?
-This is where you would consider the potential impacts (i.e. breaking your legs, permanent emotional distress, death, etc.)
+To simplify, let’s say this: “Impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
+Still want to go skydiving?
+This is the stage where you consider the potential impact of an activity (e.g., breaking your legs, permanent emotional distress, death, dismemberment, etc.).

 Security Risk Assessment

-Now that we understand threats, vulnerabilities, and impacts, we have the fundamental pieces to conduct a risk assessment.
-These steps can be summarized as:
+Now that we understand threat, vulnerability, impact, and context, we have the fundamental elements we need to conduct a risk assessment.
+Here’s a step-by-step summary:

-- Identify threat events that could be produced by those threats
+- Identify events that could be produced by those threats.

-- Determine the likelihood identified threat sources could initiate threat events (successfully)
+- Determine the likelihood that identified threat sources could successfully initiate threat events.

 Risk Decisions and Residual Risk

-Ultimately the goal of a risk assessment is not only to identify risk, but to make smart decisions in addressing it.
+Ultimately, the goal of a risk assessment is not only to identify risk, but to make smart decisions to address it.
 This is typically done through the application of controls.
-Now I know many people don’t like the C word, as they have a reputation as tedious tasks that cause more work, but that is the beauty of a risk assessment!
-Risk assessments force controls to be more logical, after-all if they don’t address any of the risks we identified in the assessment, why are we doing them? (hint: we’re probably doing the wrong control).
+Unfortunately reviewing controls in detail has a reputation of being a tedious task that create more work.
+But the beauty of a risk assessment is that it forces controls to be more logical; after all, if the identified risks aren’t addressed, what is the point of doing a risk assessment?
+Hint: we’re probably applying the wrong control(s).

-Instead of yelling at my friend as I fall to my death, maybe I should have done a risk assessment, identified the threat (skydiving), vulnerability (shoddy planes/skydiving equipment), and potential impact (going splat).
-This could have led to proactive implementation of better controls such as completing background checks, references, safety history, and a copy of their professional liability policy.
-Alternatively, I could avoid the risk altogether by refusing to go sky diving in the first place.
-In either scenario the risk assessment is the magic sauce that allows for risk informed and rational decisions, delivering real business value.
+Instead of yelling at our friend from the death spiral, perhaps we should have done a risk assessment: identified the threat (skydiving), vulnerability (shoddy plane/skydiving equipment), and potential impact (going splat).
+This could have led to proactive implementation of better controls, like completing vendor background checks and requesting references, safety history, and a copy of their professional liability policy.
+Alternatively, the risk could be avoided altogether by refusing the skydiving invitation from the start.
+In either scenario, risk assessment is the magic sauce that enables informed and rational decisions that deliver real business value.